poloey/feni/php_html_assignment.md

 # html, css, js assignment
 reponame: <your_github_name>_ui
 ### What should you do
-Please make a html css js bootstrap template. and upload to your github account. keep repository name as I told <your_github_name>_ui.
+Please make a html, css, js  and bootstrap template. and upload to your github account. keep repository name as I told <your_github_name>_ui.
 ### How can you make it quicker or you are unable to do so.
 I have made basic ecommerce page in class earlier.
 If you are unable to make your own just upload my class file with changing content and color.
 I hope it will take less than 10 minutes.